Course Overview

 BRING YOUR LAPTOP TO CLASS!

 During this in-class workshop, you will receive and provide in-person feedback in two teams of three people.
-Your feedback teammates will be drawn from the set of 10 peers who provided feedback on the feedback assignment.
-This workshop will let you dig deeper, providing context for your feedback and allowing you time to explain the feedback you provided to your classmates.
+Your feedback teammates will be drawn from a subset of your peers who read your memos before class.
+This workshop will let you dig deeper, providing context for your feedback, providing help to your peers, and giving you time to learn more from your classmates.

 Required